What is Belt and Pulley? – Their Diagram & Working

 Types of Pulleys

-Below are the various types of a pulley and their functions:
+Below are the various types of pulleys and their functions:

 Open Belt Drive (Pulley)

-The distance between a pulley and the driver will determine whether the upper side will be the slack side or the blow side will be tight.
+The distance between a pulley and the driver will determine whether the upper side will be the slack side or the lower side will be tight.

 Crossed Belt Drive (Pulley)